Independent Banking Advisory Service

 Summary of results:

-Any Director facing demand for payment from a personal Guarantee debt liability should note that IBAS value in this case to Director ‘A’ was exceptional.
+Any Director facing demand for payment from a personal Guarantee debt liability should note: IBAS provided the best strategy to obtain the best result for Director 'A' on the banks directors joint and several personal guarantee debt claim demand and IBAS value to Director ‘A’ in this case was exceptional.

 Director 'B' & 'C' both face a much larger debt and and Director 'C' also paid their own solicitor's costs and fees.